counternote/counternote/README.md

 # Notes

 Notes in Counternote refer specifically to *sounds* held for some duration.
-That duration is denoted by a *click*.
+That duration is denoted by a *click* or by the *tie* that carries it to the next *bar*.

 ## Clicks

-Clicks are basic punctuation characters that must come immediately after the sound they sustain.
+*Clicks* are basic punctuation characters that must come immediately after the sound they sustain.
 They are roughly equivalent to the range of a whole note to a thirty-second note.
-These can be extended by trailing *clicks* in the same bar or by adding the tie `__` with a new click at the beginning of the next bar.
+These can be extended by trailing *clicks* in the same bar.
 They can also be shortened using *cuts*.
 More on them in a bit.

 The six *clicks* ordered by powers of two with suggested bpms as follows: